 Board Members Say:

 I also tell board members that one of their key roles should be as an ambassador for the nonprofit.
 But, in order to do this, board members need to feel comfortable telling the organization’s story.
 First, we encourage nonprofits to bring new board members on the board through a “dating” process.
 Start first by asking prospective board members to attend functions, visit programs and attend a board meeting as visitors.
 Consider a trial period of prospective members serving on a board committee.
 Once both parties feel there is mutual “fit,” ask the prospective individual to consider the board.
 Nonprofits need to have a detailed conversation about board commitment requirements and answer any questions.
-Second, we also encourage nonprofits to have a board book that is updated annually and could include the history of the organization, key governance documents and contact information.
+Second, we also encourage nonprofits to have a board book or online portal that is updated annually that includes the history of the organization, key governance documents and contact information.
 There should also be an orientation process for new board members, including having returning board members serve as mentors to new board members.
 Finally, nonprofit CEOs should also invite board members to key community meetings on issues impacting the organization so they can stay on top of trends.
 We also highly recommend an annual retreat to come together to share and strategize around these trends and update/adopt a strategic plan.

 Nonprofit CEOs say: